Connecting YOU to the resources in the community

 Office Hours: Mon-Fri 8:00 a.m. – 7:00 p.m.

 The Supplemental Security Income (SSI) program provides monthly payments to adults and children with a disability or blindness, who have income and resources below specific financial thresholds.
-SSI payments are also made to people age 65 and older without disabilities who meet financial qualifications.
+SSI payments are also made to people aged 65 and older without disabilities who meet financial qualifications.

 To apply for SSI, complete the application located at https://www.ssa.gov/ssi/start.html.